• Skip to primary navigation

 Earnings from your business are not the same as your earnings from your employment.
 Monthly earnings tend to fluctuate depending on a lot of factors.

 This is the biggest mistake that I shared in one of my recent posts (click here if you want to read it).
-I reinvested all my earnings to my thrift store flipping business, and when the lockdown was announced due to the COVID-19, my earnings suddenly stopped.
+I reinvested all my earnings in my thrift store flipping business, and when the lockdown was announced due to COVID-19, my earnings suddenly stopped.

-I should have reinvested a portion of it back to the business, saved some on an emergency fund, and used the remaining to grow other sources of income.
+I should have reinvested a portion of it back into the business, saved some on an emergency fund, and used the remaining to grow other sources of income.

 Learn from my mistake to help yourself prepare for situations like this.